 German schmalz is rendered animal fat and griebenschmalz is rendered animal fat to which cracklings have been added.
 Pork is the most common schmalz in Germany and other parts of Europe (it is known as smalec in Poland), while schmalz made from chicken or goose fat is the most common among Ashkenazi Jews.

 Schmalz, also written as schmaltz and shmalz, is most often used as a bread spread, instead of butter.
-While it sounds strange to the uninitiated, a layer of schmalz, sprinkled with salt on top of fresh, German bread is heavenly.
+While it sounds different to the uninitiated, a layer of schmalz, sprinkled with salt on top of fresh, German bread is heavenly.

 Schmalz is better than bacon fat for many things because it does not add salt to a dish.
 While high-quality schmalz and griebenschmalz can be purchased in Europe, it is harder to find in the U.S. You can make your own schmalz with a little time and a few pounds of pork fat, by following this recipe.
 Once you make it, you'll see how versatile an ingredient schmalz can be.

 2 pounds pork fat trimmings

 Place trimmings in a large skillet with high sides over low to medium heat.
 You may use a lid at any time to help them heat up but do not use a nonstick pan.

-- Heat and stir until the trimmings start to melt.
+Heat and stir until the trimmings start to melt.
 Continue to heat and stir for 1 hour or more, until the pieces turn into brown cracklings (grieben).

 You can add salt if you wish, but it is more common to salt the rendered fat when spread on bread just before consumption.

-- If you would like smooth schmalz, pour it through a sieve or even cheesecloth, to remove all the browned bits.
+- If you would like smooth schmalz, pour it through a sieve or even cheesecloth to remove all the browned bits.
 Cool completely.

 - If you don't combine the cracklings with the schmalz, you might want to save them to use in soups or bean pots.
-Freeze them in a plastic zip-top bag patting down until the contents are about 1 inch thick.
+Freeze them in a plastic zip-top bag patting down until the contents are about 1-inch thick.
 Then just break off what you need and return the rest to the freezer.